pen-lang/pen/doc/src/guides/naming-convention.md

 ## Global and local names

 - Use descriptive names for top-level functions and types.
-- Use abbreviated names for function-local ones.
+- Use abbreviated names for function-local ones as long as that doesn't incur ambiguity.
   - `i` for `index`
   - `c` for `requestCount`
   - `sys` for `system`